 Your Guest List

-Speaking of including people who support you, your guest list should only include those who will be excited for your special day.
+Speaking of including people who support you, your guest list should only include those who will be excited about your special day.
 Getting married doesn’t mean that you have to throw a huge party just for the sake of it.
 Keeping that in mind, only invite friends and family that have supported your love from the very beginning.
 This will also help you avoid unwanted and unnecessary drama on your wedding day.

 Bachelor And Bachelorette Parties

 Planning a bachelor or bachelorette party is just like any other aspect of wedding planning–it’s completely up to what feels best to you.
-You can still celebrate separately and throw individual parties where your future spouse isn’t invited, or you can celebrate your last hurrah before the wedding together in one big party.
+You can still celebrate separately and throw individual parties where your future spouse isn’t invited, or you can celebrate your last hurrah before the wedding together in one big joint party.